omegaman123/omegaman123/README.md

 <h1> Mark Medved </h1>
-  Hi, I am a soon to be graduated student at UCSC, finishing with a B.S. in Computer Science: Game Design and a minor in Computer Science.
+  Hi, I graduated from UCSC with a degree in Computer Science: Game Design and a minor in Computer Science.
+I currently work at Incredible Technologies.

   I am a long time game enthusiest and hope to merge that passion with my education in programming and design to forge a career in the games industry.